 - Line the bottom of a 9×12″ baking dish with parchment paper.
 Be sure to have some extra hanging over the sides, making it easier to remove from the pan.

 - In a food processor, add the almonds and cashews.
 Pulse until lightly chopped, and there are only a few if any large pieces are remaining.
 This step is essential.
 If you skip it your bars will not stick together.

-- Pour mixture into a large bowl and stir in sunflower seeds, oats, flax, puffed cereal, and chocolate chips.
+- Pour mixture into a large bowl and stir in sunflower seeds, oats, flax, puffed cereal, flaked coconut, and chocolate chips.
 Stir until combined.
 Set mixture aside.

 - In a medium sauce pan, or microwave, add peanut butter, coconut oil, and coconut nectar.
 Melt and stir to combine.
 Allow mixture to cool for 2-3 minutes and then add to dry nut/oat mixture.
 Stir well to combine.

 - Add peanut butter mix to dry nut/oat mix and stir well to combine.